 [For precisely these reason of legitimacy, when the threat of invasion was at its height in World War 2, the Stone was secretly buried in the Abbey to prevent the possibility of it being taken to Berlin.
 The chair itself was moved to Gloucester Cathedral.]

 The maker of the chair is known as Master Walter of Durham (‘master’ signifying his skill rather than his age) and was originally gilded, inlaid with glass mosaics, with painted foliage, birds and animals, and the portrait of a king on the reverse.
 The gilded lions at the base were added in the 16th century and the seat in the 17th.
 It’s been subject to many restorations over the years – particularly as souvenir hunters have chipped bits off in the past.
 In the 18th century one could pay to sit in the chair, and so occupy the spot graced by dozens of royal backsides.
-It’s been the object of graffiti (“P Dean slept here 5-6 July 1800” is carved in the back) and was even the subject of a bomb attack; on 11 June 1914 a corner of the chair was broken off in an explosion, presumed to be by militant suffragettes.
+It’s been the object of graffiti (“P Abbott slept in this chair 5-6 July 1800” is carved on the seat) and was even the subject of a bomb attack; on 11 June 1914 a corner of the chair was broken off in an explosion, presumed to be by militant suffragettes.

 Peer at the chair now and you won’t see the Stone of Destiny – this was returned to Scotland in 1996 as the Major government tried (very unsuccessfully) to appease Scottish Nationalist sentiment.
 It currently resides in Edinburgh Castle and will be reunited with the chair for the next coronation – the 29th the chair will have witnessed.